Guest-615695028/TSR2/README.md

 Let the holders of IELTS, TOEFL, TOEIC, PTE, and [Duolingo Ingglish Test](https://englishtest.duolingo.com) turn to us if

-### Copyright
+### Coppyright

-CC0 2024 Guest-615695028, allówing coppying and sharing in all languidges.
+CC0 2024 Guest-615695028, allówing coppying and sharing in all languiges.